 The odds are likely that you will work with a child who is affected by deployment.
 Therefore, it's important to think about how you will support these children and their families.
 Read the scenarios in the Supporting Children of Deployed Families activity, and answer the questions.
 Share your responses with a trainer, coach, or administrator.
 Then compare your answers to the suggested responses.

 You can also consider how this activity could be used to support children in families experiencing other kinds of separation such as long-term illness, incarceration, or frequent travel.

 The death of a parent is perhaps the most emotionally challenging event that can happen to a child.
-Use these resources below to help you support the mental health of children as they process their grief.
-The websites listed provide information on helping infants, toddlers, preschoolers, and school-age children cope with death.
-In addition, use the Supporting Children Who Are Experiencing Stress from Child Care Aware to better support children experiencing anxiety.
+Use these resources below to help you support the mental health of preschool children as they process their grief.
+Also refer to Supporting Children Who Are Experiencing Stress from Child Care Aware to better understand how to support preschoolers experiencing anxiety.